umts/pvta-multiplatform/README.md

     Note the explicit versions.
 Using versions other than the ones specified can cause local problems and Travis failures.
+-   To develop and test on Android, you need the prerequisites for the [Cordova Android platform][cordova-android] installed.
+You must also [create an Android Virtual Device][avd].
+-   To develop and test on iOS, you need the prerequisites for the [Cordova iOS platform][cordova-ios] installed.

 ## Setup